Bam92/abelmbula/content/blog/hex-rgb-convertor/index.md

 ## The Style with CSS Flex

-Let start by the body:
+Let's start by the body:

 ```css
 body {